2449288/MCA-2022/README.md

 # Week 5

-*TASK: 1.
-Create a metadata schema by listing the elements (or a subset of at least 5 elements) that your group chose back on Tuesday.
+*TASK: **1.** Create a metadata schema by listing the elements (or a subset of at least 5 elements).*
-2. Modify your MEI document according to the schema that you have created.
+***2.** Modify your MEI document according to the schema that you have created.
 Where possible, enrich your data by linking it to existing authorities as discussed in yesterday’s lecture using the @auth.uri attribute.
 Be sure to follow the MEI metadata standards (https://music-encoding.org/guidelines/v4/content/metadata.html) for structuring your MEI header.*

  **Metadata schema**
 1. Title